-Ask your readers to tell you what they would like to read more of - and then give it to them.
+Ask your readers to tell you what they would like to read more of — and then give it to them.
 It sounds simple, but remarkably few people actually do it.
-Joanna Wiebe of Copyhackers shares some great tips about listening and letting ideas come to you in this podcast.

-#4 - Ask the internet
+#4 - Use targeted searches to ask the internet

-#5 - Expand existing content
+#5 - Expand existing blog posts

-Look through your analytics history and figure out what your most popular posts of all time are.
+Look through your analytics history and figure out what your most popular blog posts of all time are.
 These are your blockbusters.

 So you know this content works, the next question is: How could you expand on it?
 Could you do a follow-up?
 Could you refresh the content in the post with a new and improved version?